kgb1001001/cloudadoptionpatterns/Draft/least-privilege.md

 1. Build an image that combines everything by privilege level to minimize the possibility of escalations.
 2. Create a dedicated user and group in the Docker image for the application using the USER directive.
 3. Never execute a process from the image as root.

+The last two are especially important in limiting the possibility of privilege escalation.
+First of all, begin by creating the user and group in the Dockerfile.
+An example of this is would be to use:

+    RUN groupadd -r postgres && useradd --no-log-init -r -g postgres postgres

+ Next, you want to use the USER command to change to the non-root user you just created.

+    USER postgres

+The downside (if it can be considered a downside) of this approach is that this will only work if the process can run without root privileges.
+However, requiring root privileges in Unix or Linux can be considered a bug for most software.
+However, if a preparation or build step requires escalated privileges, then you can perhaps consider combining this pattern with [Multistage Build](Multi-Stage-Build.md) to escalate privileges in the temporary build image that is created, and then only using the newly created user (with fewer privileges) in the final production image that the build creates.
+In any case, you want to avoid constantly switching users within your Dockerfile - you want to avoid switching users at all if you can, and if you cannot, at least group all of the commands that have to execute under a particular user together.